 Greetings!
-I have the pleasure of serving a wide mix of winery owners and managers throughout the nation.
-I have frequent discussions with winery staff at industry events and trade shows, to learn more about what they need to grow direct to consumer (DTC) sales.
-There is one common thread in most of my conversations—the need for DTC WINE CASE STUDIES to make better decisions.
+I have the pleasure of serving a variety of winery owners and managers throughout the nation.
+I have frequent discussions with winery staff at onsite workshops and industry events, to identify their training needs for growing direct to consumer (DTC) wine sales.
+There is one common thread in most of my conversations—the need for DTC WINE CASE STUDIES to make more informed decisions.

-As an industry specialist and speaker on DTC wine sales in the United States, I constantly review industry reports from the Wine Institute, Silicon Valley Bank on Wine, Wines & Vines, Ship Compliant, Vin65 and WineDirect.
-I also meet with the DTC Consultant Network, a group of 16 specialists, for a roundtable discussion every month to learn about their projects and client success stories.
-I cross-reference up to date data against transactional data from wineries throughout the country to ensure that I have a clear picture on what’s working and what’s not when it comes to DTC wine sales.
-To effectively make positive change and execute strategic plans successfully, we must first learn from our history and also examine the outcomes from implementing new technologies and processes (return on investment or ROI).
+As an industry specialist and speaker on DTC Wine Sales in the United States, I constantly review industry reports from The Wine Institute, Silicon Valley Bank on Wine, Wines & Vines, Ship Compliant, Vin65 and WineDirect.
+I also meet with the DTC Consultant Network, a group of wine industry specialists, for a roundtable discussion every month to learn about their projects and client success stories.
+I cross-reference up-to-date data against transactional data from wineries throughout the country to ensure that I have a clear picture on what’s working and what’s not when it comes to DTC wine sales.
+To effectively execute strategic plans, we must first learn from our history and also examine the expected outcomes from implementing new technologies and processes (return on investment or ROI).

-Today, I introduce the DTC Wine Case Study Series with the launch of our first video case study on Mobile POS this past week.
-I interviewed Chris Brundrett, winemaker and co-owner of William Chris Vineyards, as well as Brent Johnson and Karson Enns of Vin65, to share insights on what it takes to make a move from traditional point of sale (POS) systems at cash registers to Mobile POS, using iPads.
+Today, I introduce the DTC Wine Case Study Series with the launch of our first video case study on the ROI of using Mobile POS at the tasting room.
+I interviewed Chris Brundrett, winemaker and co-owner of William Chris Vineyards, as well as Brent Johnson and Karson Enns of Vin65, to gain insights on what it takes to make a move from traditional point of sale (POS) systems at cash registers to Mobile POS, using iPads.
 Chris shared the customer benefits and ROI experienced over the past six months in the tasting room and wine club as a result of implementing Vin65 Mobile POS to support customers, loyal club members and staff.
 Brent and Karson shared best practices for using Mobile POS to grow direct sales and provide exceptional customer support.
 To learn more, WATCH VIDEO.

 The DTC Wine Case Study Series will release the third week of each month with our newsletter.
 Questions about the Mobile POS Case Study?
 Contact us at: firstname.lastname@example.org or call (707) 681-5120.